scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 ## Publishing

-There are many ways to publish a MyST Markdown site.
-The native way that MyST is represented is through content-as-data, a collection of JSON files that represent the full documents and all associated metadata (if you are reading this online, you can add a `.json` to the URL to access the content).
+The native way to publish or share a MyST article is through content-as-data, a collection of JSON files that represent the full documents and all associated metadata (if you are reading this online, you can add a `.json` to the URL to access the content).
 This MyST content may be served alongside an independent website theme, which dynamically creates HTML based on these JSON files (very similar to XML-based single source publishing [@10.1109/MITP.2003.1176491], but using modern web-tooling).
 This server-side approach has a number of advantages, in that it allows you to maintain a journal/site theme, without having to upgrade or rebuild all content as would be required by static tooling.
 It also puts content addressability as a first class concern (via the `.json`), enabling global cross referencing and opening up opportunities for varied publishing models in future.
 This is the approach that we take with Curvenote journals, and provide managed services to maintain journal sites, manage and curate content, as well as provide the editorial management tools and workflows.

-You can also easily self-host a MyST Markdown site using GitHub Pages.
+It is also possible to share MyST Markdown as a static HTML site using GitHub Pages.
-To create a GitHub pages output you can run `myst init --gh-pages`, which will walk you through the steps of creating a GitHub action to publish your content as a static website.
+To create a static site on GitHub pages you can run `myst init --gh-pages`, which will walk you through the steps of creating a GitHub action to publish your content statically.
 In this scenario, a static HTML site is built from your content which can be hosted as any other static website, while some of the advantages of dynamic hosting are lost, it is an easy and accessible way for individuals to self-publish.

-In 2024, Curvenote was asked to improve our integrations to GitHub to support the SciPy Proceedings and re-imagine a MyST based publishing approach that uses GitHub for open-peer-review, implementing a submission, editorial and peer review process with GitHub issues, PRs and actions as a fabric.
+In 2024, Curvenote was asked to support the SciPy Proceedings and re-imagine a MyST based publishing approach that uses GitHub for open-peer-review, implementing a submission, editorial and peer review process with GitHub pull-requests.
-The process previously used technology shared with the Journal of Open Source Software (JOSS), which popularized this approach [@10.7717/peerj-cs.147].
+The original SciPy proceedings infrastructure was developed around 2010 and has influenced the design of the Journal of Open Source Software (JOSS), which has popularized GitHub-based peer-review [@10.7717/peerj-cs.147].
-The workflow was updated to use MyST Markdown for the authoring process[^also-latex] (previously RST and LaTeX were supported, and the build process was in Sphinx), and the submission process now uses the [Curvenote CLI](https://github.com/curvenote/curvenote) in combination with dedicated Curvenote GitHub Actions to build, check, and preview the content of each commit, using GitHub workflows to automate the process, providing immediate feedback for authors and the conference editorial team.
+In 2024, the workflow for SciPy Proceedings was updated to use MyST Markdown for the authoring process[^also-latex] (previously RST and LaTeX were supported, and the build process was in Sphinx), and the submission process now uses the open-source [Curvenote CLI](https://github.com/curvenote/curvenote) in combination with dedicated open-source [Curvenote GitHub Actions](https://github.com/curvenote/actions) to build, check, and preview the content of each commit, using GitHub workflows to automate the process, providing immediate feedback for authors and the conference editorial team.

 [^also-latex]: LaTeX is also supported by parsing and rendering directly with the `mystmd` CLI, this is completed through [`@unified-latex`](https://github.com/siefkenj/unified-latex).